kijin/imgtext/README.md

   - Images and HTML markup are cached and reused every time you request an identical string with identical styles.
 This makes IMGText very fast.

-IMGText is most beneficial when used in headings.
-It is not recommended for body text, which can easily become a mess with hundreds of small images.

 ### API Reference

 To use IMGText, include the `imgtext.php` file into your project.